 All ABOUT GLOBAL VOLUNTEER EDUCATION

-Global Volunteer Education is the teaching and learning of how to do volunteer work at an international level and or in a different country.
+Global Volunteer Education is the teaching and learning of how to do volunteer work at an international level and in a different country.
 Education at this level means learning different types of skills such as cultural education and reflection methodologies to consider the experience educative.

-The term volunteering means that someone (or a group) decides strictly willfully to benefit a cause via a group, a person, and or an organization without any monetary compensation.
+The term volunteering means that someone (or a group) decides strictly willingly to benefit a cause via a group, a person, and or an organization without any monetary compensation.
 Volunteering can be a one-time event or a long-term commitment and be formal or informal.
 The key point is that it is optional, by choice, to assist a need with no financial gain at an international level -thus the global definition.

 Volunteers taking a break after working in the field in the Dominican Republic

-Componentes of Global Volunteer Education
+ELEMENTS of Global Volunteer Education

 • Orientation with what who when where how and when